 - 4.1 In addition to its commitment to employees, Point Blank is equally committed to ensuring the safety of all learners.
-In this regard, the Company's objectives are: - To establish and maintain safe working procedures amongst learners - To develop safety consciousness as a general objective - To ensure a safe environment for learning - To ensure that competent staff are engaged - To ensure that all premises and equipment are maintained in a safe condition - To actively promote the 'Safe Learner' concept. - 4.2 The Learner Handbook clarifies procedures which adhere to the 'Safe Learner' concept, with the goal of empowering learners with knowledge and skills that help ensure their own safety. - 4.3 During the first session of any course a member of the School Team, such as a Senior Studio Technician, explains to learners about fire procedures and other aspects of health and safety that may impact on learners.
+In this regard, the Company's objectives are: - To establish and maintain safe working procedures amongst learners - To develop safety consciousness as a general objective - To ensure a safe environment for learning - To ensure that competent staff are engaged - To ensure that all premises and equipment are maintained in a safe condition - To actively promote the 'Safe Learner' concept. - 4.2 During the first session of any course a member of the School Team, such as a Senior Studio Technician, explains to learners about fire procedures and other aspects of health and safety that may impact on learners.